sergiu-paraschiv/chrome-web-scraper/README.md

 chrome-web-scraper
 ==================

-Description: "Chrome extension that can scrape web pages."
-Author: sergiuspk@gmail.com
+A Chrome extension for scraping web pages.